Lucid dreaming is not only real but is relatively common. Lucid dreaming is when a person becomes aware that they are dreaming during the dream.

 “A lucid dream is defined as a dream during which dreamers, while dreaming, are aware they are dreaming,” specialists explain.

 The very first record of lucid dreaming appears to feature in the treatise On Dreams by the Ancient Greek philosopher Aristotle.
 In it, he describes an instance of self-awareness during a dream state.

 “[If] the sleeper perceives that he is asleep, and is conscious of the sleeping state during which the perception comes before his mind, it presents itself still, but something within him speaks to this effect: ‘The image of Koriskos presents itself, but the real Koriskos is not present,'” he wrote.

-For instance, a study conducted in Brazil surveyed 3,427 participants with the median age of 25.
-The results of the survey indicated that 77 percent of the respondents had experienced lucid dreaming at least once.
+For instance, researchers in Brazil surveyed 3,427 participants with a median age of 25.
+The results of the survey indicated that 77% of the respondents had experienced lucid dreaming at least once.

 Like most dreams, lucid dreaming will typically occur during rapid eye movement (REM) sleep.
-For some people, it occurs spontaneously.
-However, others train themselves to start dreaming lucidly, or to become better at it.
+For some people it occurs spontaneously, but others train themselves to start dreaming lucidly (or to become better at it).

 As one experienced lucid dreamer told Medical News Today:

-Lucid dreaming is certainly an attractive and fascinating prospect — being able to explore our own inner worlds with full awareness that we are in a dream state is intriguing and has an almost magical flavor about it.
+Lucid dreaming is certainly an attractive and fascinating prospect; being able to explore our own inner worlds with full awareness that we are in a dream is intriguing and has an almost magical flavor to it.